how to handle a new relationship after narcissistic abuse 650x400

 Sharing is caring

-In this article, we’ll delve into the courageous voyage of how to handle a narcissistic ex when you’re in a new relationship, and suggestions for how to navigate the first weeks and months of getting to know someone.
+In this article, we’ll delve into the courageous voyage of how the narcissist tries to ruin your new relationship, and suggestions for how to navigate the first weeks and months of getting to know someone.

 So, grab your notebook, and let’s dive right in.